SnowdoniaGames/Tweaked-Documentation/docs/index.md

 **Tweaked** uses a simple scripting language to allow users to write instructions that it can then implement ingame.

+Read the [Roadmap](/roadmap) page for information on future developments.

-Read the 'Getting Started' pages for an introduction into how **Tweaked** works.
+Read the [Getting Started](/started) page for an introduction into how **Tweaked** works.

 The action pages explain what modifications **Tweaked** is capable of performing.

-For news and updates visit our twitter : https://twitter.com/snowdonia_games
+For news and updates visit our twitter : [https://twitter.com/snowdonia_games](https://twitter.com/snowdonia_games)

-For any help related to the mod join our discord : https://discord.gg/qCty9v7
+For any help related to the mod join our discord : [https://discord.gg/qCty9v7](https://discord.gg/qCty9v7)